 and attending Sports Medicine Club meetings and Student Athletic Trainer Meetings and

-G. The Student must complete 600 daily cleaning/duty items during the school year (June – May)
+G. The Student must complete 500 daily cleaning/duty items during the school year (June – May)

-H. The Student must render at least 60 treatments while working as a student athletic trainer.
+H. The Student must render at least 50 treatments (June – May) while working as a student athletic

 I. The Student must follow all rules, policies, and regulations stated in the Student